TomfromBerlin/zsh-cmd-time/README.md

     ```
 </details>

-You may want to consider to run the script [zrecompile](/../../../../TomfromBerlin/mothers-little-helpers/blob/main/helpers/scripts/misc/zrecompile) to compile all the zsh-dot-files to give your shell another performance boost.
-A descrption of what the script does can be found within the source file.
-The line `autoload -Uz [$HOME]/path/to/script/zrecompile`, placed somewhere in your .zshcr, may be helpful when (re)running the script, e.g. after changing dot-files.

 **❗ This plugin will replace your RPS1 definition.
 To avoid this, remove the strings below and add ${elapsed} or ${timer_show} to your RPS1. ❗**

 ```zsh